-Mortalities may occasionally occur incidental to marine mammal research activities authorized under MMPA permits issued to a variety of government, academic, and other research organizations.
-Between 2007 and 2011, there was 1 mortality resulting from research on the Alaska stock of bearded seals (2007), which results in an average of 0.2 mortalities per year from this stock (T. Adams, Permits, Conservation, and Education Division, Office of Protected Resources, NMFS, 1315 East-West Highway, Silver Spring, MD 20910, 11 January 2012).
+Mortality and serious injury may occasionally occur incidental to marine mammal research activities authorized under MMPA permits issued to a variety of government, academic, and other research organizations.
+Between 2007 and 2011, one mortality resulted from research on the Alaska stock of bearded seals (in 2007), which results in an average annual mortality and serious injury rate of 0.2 bearded seals from this stock (Division of Permits and Conservation, Office of Protected Resources, NMFS, 1315 East-West Highway, Silver Spring, MD 20910, 11 January 2012).